3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/html/html-dom.md

 ### Basic Tags

 1. h1, h2, h3, h4, h5, h6
   - These are headers.
 Imagine you are giving a lecture and you would like to create an outline.
 Headers will help a computer/programmer figure out what are the title, sub sections, sub-sub sections, etc. of your outline.
-The allude to importance on an html page.
+They allude to importance on an html page.
   - The lower the number, the more important the header is.  h1 tags are generally the title of the page.  h2 denote a section, and so on.
 1. p
   - These are paragraphs